yi-editor/yi/README.md

 It's possible to customize even these user configs in the same way as the example configurations.

 ### dynamic reconfiguration
 Yi uses the [Dyre][dyre] package to have dynamic reconfiguration.
-You can configure Yi by creating `~/.config/yi/yi.hs`, and then Yi is reconfigured whenever you update this file.
+You can configure Yi by creating `~/.config/yi/yi.hs`, and then *Yi is reconfigured whenever you update this file*.
 Example configuration files are in `yi/examples/` (copy any of these into `~/.config/yi/` as `yi.hs` and restart Yi).

 # More Info
 ## Getting Source

 Yi source repository is available on [GitHub][github].

-To get the git version,
+To get the latest version,

     $ git clone git://github.com/yi-editor/yi.git